 Relying on the government to restore your losses after a natural disaster can be dangerous.
-There are many different criteria to account for, monetary reimbursement may not be enough to fully restore your loss, and there are plenty of hoops to jump through while waiting for your money to arrive.
+There are many different criteria to account for, monetary reimbursement may not be enough to restore your loss fully, and there are plenty of hoops to jump through while waiting for your money to arrive.
 Homeowners need to understand how FEMA disaster assistance works and what they can do to protect their homes from windstorms and floods.

 Why It’s Dangerous to Rely on FEMA Disaster Assistance

 Homeowners waiting for FEMA to step in may have a hard time understanding why when it doesn’t happen.
 For starters, no disaster assistance can be issued without the President of the United States declaring the event a disaster, being affected by the disaster at your primary residence, being unable to restore the loss by other means, including other forms of assistance, and/or insurance, and other factors.
 FEMA’s disaster assistance may also not cover everything you need to be restored.
 The average flood insurance claim comes out to around $43,000, whereas the maximum FEMA payout is only $34,500.
 On top of everything, it could take a considerable amount of time to receive your relief.
 Studies have also shown that FEMA can misjudge its flood maps, with up to 75% of flood damage occurring in mislabeled locations that didn’t even reach the threshold for a 100-year flood.

 Hurricane Insurance Can Protect Your Home

 During hurricane season, many homes in Texas can use hurricane insurance to stay protected.
 The important thing to realize here is that hurricane insurance is actually a combination of flood insurance and windstorm insurance, and both policies can provide benefits year-round for a variety of perils such as severe thunderstorms, hailstorms, tornadoes, and of course, hurricanes/tropical storms.